cvennevik/cvennevik.github.io/README.md

 This is the source code of https://www.cvennevik.no/.
+It uses [Eleventy](https://www.11ty.dev/docs/) to generate plain HTML and CSS files, and deploys those files to my [GitHub Pages](https://pages.github.com/) site https://cvennevik.github.io/, which I have configured to use my personal domain `www.cvennevik.no`.

 To run this project locally: